10 Books Every Law Student Should Read

 3. Letters to a Law Student – Nicholas McBride

-This is a collection of ‘letters’ to a fictional student about what it’s like to study Law, and it also gives some basic explanation of the legal system.
+This is a collection of ‘letters’ to a fictional student about what it’s like to study Law, and it also gives a basic explanation of the legal system.

-The main focus is on telling you how to study effectively, and the advice it gives is pretty good.
-McBride gives all kinds of sensible and useful advice, from general topics like how much work you should be doing, to more specific things like how to make notes on a case.
+The main focus is on telling you how to study effectively, and McBride gives all kinds of sensible and useful advice, from general topics like how much work you should be doing, to more specific things like how to make notes on a case.